Where’s Warhol? Middle East Edition

 Andy Warhol continues to travel the world.
 Wherever he goes, he brings the inspiration that artists everywhere will use to plant the seeds of new ideas, new art, and the beginnings of the next generation of famous artists.

-Famous in AlUla is Andy Warhol’s very first exhibition in Saudi Arabia and the theme is none other than the pop artist’s favorite subject: stars.
+FAME in AlUla is Andy Warhol’s very first exhibition in Saudi Arabia and the theme is none other than the pop artist’s favorite subject: stars.
 Not stars in the celestial sense, although the exhibition’s setting of the Maraya Concert Hall (which holds the record for being the largest mirrored building in the world) certainly gives off an ethereal magnificence.
-FAME: Andy Warhol in AlUla showcases 70 Warhols that reflect society’s appetite for glamor, an appetite that the man himself never could satiate.
+FAME: Andy Warhol in AlUla showcases 70 Warhols that reflect society’s appetite for glamor—an appetite that the man himself never could satiate.

-The Andy Warhol Museum in Pittsburgh, Pennsylvania co-hosts this exhibition, renting out works from their vast collection consisting of iconic portraits, screen tests of Hollywood VIPs reminiscent of The Silver Factory, and Silver Clouds, a 1966 silver balloon installation that resembles the exterior of the Maraya.
-FAME has been incorporated as a second edition of the AlUla Arts Festival and follows an initiative known as Vision 2030—a “unique transformative economic and social reform blueprint that is opening Saudi Arabia up to the world.”
-It projects a diversification of the economy that has heavily relied on oil through the infusion of scientific, infrastructural, and artistic projects by 2030.
+The Andy Warhol Museum in Pittsburgh co-hosts this exhibition, renting out works from their vast collection consisting of iconic portraits, screen tests reminiscent of The Silver Factory, and Silver Clouds, a 1966 silver balloon installation that resembles the exterior of the Maraya.
+FAME has been incorporated as a second edition of the AlUla Arts Festival and follows Vision 2030—Saudi Arabia’s plan to diversify its oil-dependent economy by investing in science, infrastructure, and the arts.

 Silver Clouds, 1966.
 Arts AlUla/The Andy Warhol Foundation for the Visual Arts.